Auto Relay Overview

 1. Insulating material The insulating material used in the product should have good temperature resistance, and the long-term working temperature should reach 125℃.

 2. Insulation withstand voltage level The withstand voltage of the relay is divided into the withstand voltage between the contacts and insulation resistance; the withstand voltage between the contact coils and insulation resistance.
-Typical values for automotive relays are 500 VAC withstand voltage and 100 MΩ insulation resistance.
+Typical values

 3. Electromagnetic compatibility Electromagnetic compatibility (EMC) is the ability of automotive relays to work without or without interference when working in an electromagnetic environment.
 EMC has become an important criterion for product quality.
 Electromagnetic compatibility (EMC) is divided into electromagnetic interference (EMI) and electromagnetic anti-interference (EMS).
 Since the automotive relay uses a unified power supply, high voltage will be formed when the relay coil is disconnected, which interferes with other systems and modules.
 Therefore, plug-in automotive relays usually have parallel resistance or diodes for transient suppression, making the coil back EMF less than 100V.
 When the relay contact is opened, an arc is generated and electromagnetic waves are emitted, which will affect the IC’s operation.
 If this happens, an arc extinguishing circuit can be added to the contact.
 The distance between the relay and the IC can also be increased appropriately.